-17 Dremel Wood Carving Projects
+17 Dremel Wood Carving Projects (With Pictures)

 The Dremel is a rotary tool.
 It comes with a wide assortment of attachments and heads, and there are many others available that can further extend the usefulness and features of the hand tool.
 Not only is it a great DIY device, ideal for cutting, sanding, and sawing, and for getting into tight spaces, but it can also greatly reduce the time it takes to whittle, carve, and cut attractive and artistic-looking designs.

 Whether you’re an experienced carver looking for your next project, or are just starting out with a Dremel in hand, the 17 projects below will teach you how to build wood projects with a dremel and are ideal for the Dremel woodworker, and with some modification, you can turn any of them into a new addition to your home or a beautiful handmade gift for somebody close to you.

 As well as some ideas for decorative carvings, we have also included items like trinket boxes and letter openers.
 They look great and serve a genuine purpose.

 Owls are a popular topic for wood carving and in this particular example, the owl has been carved to look as though he is sitting in the tree that he is carved from.
 The darkened eyes can be achieved using the VersaTip or the pyrography tips that are available for the Dremel and enable wood burning and scorching.